 Stefanie Rhodes, ARB, RIBA

 Stefanie studied architecture at Sheffield University and the Cass.
 She has worked in architectural practices in South Korea, Paris and London, most recently as Project Architect for a number of large scale housing projects at Karakusevic Carson Architects, including the regeneration of the Colville Estate in Hackney.
-Stefanie has taught postgraduate design at the Korea National University and is currently a studio tutor at the Cass.
+Stefanie has taught postgraduate design at the Korea National University and and been an undergraduate studio tutor at the Cass.
 She is an RIBA chartered Architect and a member of the RIBA schools of Architecture Validation Panel.